HankB/Linux_ZFS_Root/Debian/testing/README.md

 ## Files

 This directory contains the settings files I have used for the various tests.
 They also may need to be tailored for the drive ID.
+Files for previous versions of the script which are no longar applicable (but may be otherwise interesting) are in `.../obsolete`.

 ## Recording test results

 At present I have a [Google Sheet](https://docs.google.com/spreadsheets/d/1aqDocC9FZhQqJpilyDI7LxOcShHNU8znhwk0IFEm-gQ/edit?usp=sharing) with a grid for possible combinations.
 My intent is to add a sheet for any commit that requires testing.
 (At present the grid does not include any testing for dual boot systems.)
+With the most recent update, a new sheet has been created. (https://docs.google.com/spreadsheets/d/1F_enjjrheYRwfxnIVbyzsWkdxQesY6dfqt8ElmtgOL8/edit?usp=sharing)

 I have also entered an issue for testing and tagged it as "help wanted."
 I have recorded the first batch of tests but that does not seem like a good long term plan.